efabless/BusWrap/README.md

 # BusWrap

+A set of Python utilities as well as Verilog macros to help with IP development.

-## IP wrapper generator for APB, AHB Lite and Wishbone
+## IP wrapper generator
+For APB, AHB Lite and Wishbone buses.
+It converts an IP description in YAML (or JSON) to a Verilog RTL of the bus interface including all I/O registers as well as the necessary control logic.

 ``python3 bus_wrap.py ip.yml|ip.json -apb|-ahbl|-wb -tb|-ch|-md``
 - Options: